palantir/conjure-java/conjure-undertow-annotations/readme.md

 Per default, conjure-undertow-processor supports decoding parameters for all [plain Conjure types](https://palantir.github.io/conjure/#/docs/spec/wire?id=_7-plain-format) as well as primitives and types that have one of the following:
 1. A public static method named `valueOf` that accepts a single String argument.
-2. A public constructor that accepts a single String argument.
+1. A public constructor that accepts a single String argument.
-3. A public static method named `of` that accepts a single String argument.
+1. A public static method named `of` that accepts a single String argument.
+1. A public static method named `fromString` that accepts a single String argument.
-4. A public static method named `create` that accepts a single String argument.
+1. A public static method named `create` that accepts a single String argument.

 In the presence of more than one eligible method or constructor, the first matching element following the ordering above is used.